gravitational/teleport/rfd/0180-sso-mfa.md

 Note: The SSO MFA flow has an auth connector check built into both sides of the challenge/response cycle, so a change to the auth connector configuration to disable MFA would act the same as a lock on the SSO MFA device directly.

-#### Modes

-In one of the initial designs, I introduce the idea of SSO MFA modes, which would provide more UX options and the ability to enforce SSO MFA over other options.

-Auth connectors with MFA enabled will be configured with one of the following
-modes:
-- `optional`: SSO MFA is available to the user, but WebAuthn is preferred when applicable.
-- `preferred`: SSO MFA is preferred over WebAuthn, but Webauthn is still available to the user.
-- `required`: SSO MFA is the only available MFA method.

-With these modes, the user would be prompted for WebAuthn, SSO, or both.
-The browser would only automatically open in some cases.
-The resulting UX was okay, but its configuration was confusing.

-Additionally, Webauthn is currently the best UX experience and provides great great security, so it would be better to always treat webauthn as preferred over SSO, as it is with OTP.

-If in the future we have a reason to require SSO MFA over Webauthn, we can introduce these modes or `second_factor: sso`.

 #### `tctl sso configure`